performancecopilot/pcp/docs/pcp-programmers-guide.rst

 PMAPI--The Performance Metrics API
 ==================================

-PMAPI description Application Programming InterfaceThis chapter describes the Performance Metrics Application Programming Interface (PMAPI) provided with Performance Co-Pilot (PCP).
+This chapter describes the Performance Metrics Application Programming Interface (PMAPI) provided with Performance Co-Pilot (PCP).

 archive logs performance dataThe PMAPI is a set of functions and data